📅 Snapshot: June 2026

 14 Gemini 2.5 Pro 1372 $0.16

 Note: Arena Code data not refreshed this update (access issues).
 Data as of February 2026.
-Gemini 3 Pro removed — deprecated March 9, 2026.
+DeepSeek V3.2 Reasoner renamed to DeepSeek V4 Flash.

 "Thinking" variants are labeled explicitly.
 Claude Opus 4.5 thinking-32k (rank 1, 1497 Elo) does explicit reasoning passes.
 The standard Opus 4.5 (rank 3, 1468 Elo) is still excellent but slightly lower.
 Both cost $0.50/task but thinking models are slower and burn more tokens on complex tasks.